-- Why should I supplement my horse with GI tract aids like probiotics, prebiotics, and stomach buffers?
+- Why should I supplement my horse with the ingredients in Neigh-Lox Advanced?

-Yeasts, fermentation metabolites (prebiotics and probiotics), gastric buffers, and gastric coating agents all help maintain a healthy digestive tract in horses that are consuming high-grain diets, are under stress, are suffering from or are at risk for digestive tract disorders.
-These ingredients support a healthy digestive tract by maintaining optimal pH levels throughout the tract, supporting the healing of damaged tissues, sustaining healthy tissues, and nourishing beneficial bacteria.
-When horses’ digestive tracts are healthy they utilize their feed more efficiently, have an increased appetite, a stronger immune response, and are at less risk of digestive upsets that lead to serious colic and laminitic episodes.
+The ingredients in Neigh-Lox Advanced help maintain a healthy digestive tract in horses that are consuming high-grain diets, are under stress, or prone to digestive health issues.
+These ingredients support a healthy digestive tract by maintaining normal pH levels throughout the tract, sustaining healthy tissues, and nourishing a healthy microbiome.
+When horses’ digestive tracts are healthy they utilize their feed more efficiently, have an normal appetite, a healthy immune response.

-Saccharomyces boulardii is a yeast related to the more common Saccharomyces cerevisiae However, it contributes some very different and supportive functions to the horse’s GI tract.
-While many yeast products (such as S. cerevisiae) make claims of probiotic activities, decades of clinical research has demonstrated that supportive benefits can be realized from administration of S. boulardii, as it has been proven to convey specific nutrients to the lining of the small and large intestines.
-In fact, lyophilized S. boulardii is a living organism with extensively researched supportive qualities.
+Saccharomyces boulardii is a yeast related to the more common Saccharomyces cerevisiae however, it contributes some very different and supportive functions to the horse’s GI tract.
+It has been research proven to convey specific nutrients to the lining of the small and large intestines that maintain and support the growth of healthy tissues.
+Unlike other yeasts, lyophilized S. boulardii is a living organism that remains viable after transit through the gastric environment.

-Of all probiotics, S. boulardii has been the most extensively studied.
-It has been evaluated in dozens of randomized, placebo-controlled, clinical trials.
-Multiple trials have demonstrated significant improvement in subjects suffering from acute and chronic diarrhea.
-For most all horse managers/owners, diarrhea can be a difficult ailment to overcome.
-Studies indicate that S. boulardii supports conditions that improve or halt episodes of diarrhea, whether brought on by a toxin of Clostridium difficile (often a result of exposure from a clinic) or as a result of long-term antibiotic use or the ever-present scours experienced by many young foals.
-It is important to remember that continual administration is key to recovery and maintenance of healthy gut operations.
+It is important to remember that continual administration is key to the maintenance of healthy gut operations.
 Lyophilized S. boulardii is viable (alive) and active, but it is also short-lived in the digestive tract.
 So while it supports multiple immunostimulatory benefits, it does not multiply itself or reside within the tract beyond 3 to 5 days.
 Therefore, it should be supplemented at least daily in order to realize all the benefits of maintaining a healthy digestive tract.

 For those horses consuming higher quantities of grain, research has demonstrated that oral administration of the lyophilized yeast results in a stimulation of several brush border membrane enzymes.
 This supports a more complete digestion of nonstructural carbohydrate (NSC) feedstuffs—starches and sugars—in the foregut, thereby decreasing the amount of NSC that may escape to be fermented in the hindgut.
-Supporting increased digestibility of NSC feedstuffs can decrease the risk of hindgut acidosis and the problems it causes.
+Supporting increased digestibility of NSC feedstuffs can decrease the risk digestive health issues.

-Very recent research focuses on the mode of action by which S. boulardii supports the functionality of and healing of damaged intestinal lining and enteroluminal spaces.
+Very recent research focuses on the mode of action by which S. boulardii supports the normal functionality of and healing of damaged intestinal lining and enteroluminal spaces.
 Researchers concluded that ingested S. boulardii secretes factors while moving through the gastrointestinal tract that are pro “motogenic.”
 That means it supports the movement of intestinal cells in repairing damaged cells in the gut epithelium.
-Therefore, horses that have or are suffering from colonic or gastric ulcers may realize quicker recovery when consuming S. boulardii.

 - What are fermentation metabolites and how do they support a horse’s healthy digestive tract?